Skip to main content

 Outbreak: The Nightmare Chronicles Game Cover

-Outbreak: The Nightmare Chronicles is a single player survival role playing shooter game with a horror theme.
+Outbreak: The Nightmare Chronicles is a single player survival role playing shooter game with horror and post-apocalyptic themes.
 It was developed by Dead Drop Studios LLC and was released on April 2, 2018.
 It received negative reviews from critics and mostly positive reviews from players.

 Skip User Reviews